Thursday, February 28, 2019

 Understanding Biblical Forgiveness

 The biblical definition of forgiveness means to not count an evil action against a guilty party.
-It means to grant pardon to an individual.
-It means to not plot revenge against the person who has engaged in offensive speech or conduct.
+It means to not plot revenge against the offending person.
 It means to not hold any record of debt.
-Forgiveness involves the restoration of a person from his or her previous state of indignation.
+Forgiveness involves the restoration of a person from banishment.
 It is an act of love and kindness.
-It is not deserved.
-Forgiveness is an act of the will and done deliberately (Matthew 18:21-22).
-Forgiveness of another person necessarily denotes a change in heart toward another person.
+It is not deserved or earned.
+Forgiveness is an act of the will and done deliberately.
+Forgiveness of another person necessarily denotes a change in heart toward him.
 It involves not dwelling on our past situations.
 Furthermore, the forgiveness offered by God involves Him erasing our debt of transgressions committed against Him (1 John 1:7-9).
-Contempt and hostility are contrary to the ways of forgiveness.
-Forgiveness does not entail that we condone what has been said or done to us.
-Measures may still need to be taken, depending on the situational context of the relationship.
-We should always strive for resolution.
-It is conditional, namely in that wrongdoers should openly repent of their misdeeds (Luke 17:3-4).
-We can also overlook another person's misbehavior.
-To forgive means to cease showing malice or resent toward another person for a mistake or offense.
+The forgiveness that he offers is distinct from human forgiveness in that it involves the cleansing of our souls from sin.

 Forgiveness springs forth from love, which constitutes the foundation of Christianity.
 Forgiveness is the very root of the gospel.
-It is because Jesus Christ made the final propitiatory sacrifice on the cross that God is able to forgive and remove our sin from us.
+It is because Jesus Christ gave Himself up for our sins that God is able to reconcile us to Him.
 It is because of mercy that friendships can be restored.
-It is because of forgiveness that we are able to peacefully move on in our lives.
-It is because of forgiveness that the world even has a sense of tranquility.
+It is because of forgiveness that we are able to live well and die peacefully.
 Hatred is contrary to the principles of the gospel.
 If left unchecked, anger ruins our sanity.
-However, this does not mean that we must tolerate or accept what other people have said or done to us.
-Cutting ties may certainly be a necessary safety precaution.
 We must repent from the heart of our sins, and offer forgiveness to those who have offended us in some way and also repented.
+The withholding of forgiveness is a tragedy.

 Friday, February 1, 2019